WordPress/gutenberg/packages/block-directory/README.md

 <a name="setIsInstalling" href="#setIsInstalling">#</a> **setIsInstalling**

-Returns an action object used to indicate install in progress
+Returns an action object used to indicate install in progress.

 _Parameters_